chelyn2008/EGT309/README.md

 **can be deleted after seen**
 @rhian - pls rebuild your image and lmk again so i can try the deployments again

-\n @mathi & ana - pls help me check through the py files and all to ensure that it matches (e.g. X_train_scaled should be saved to X_train_scaled.csv I GOT SO MAD I CLDNT DEBUG THIS AND IT WAS BCOS OF ONE STUPID MISTAKE) For u guys model inf as well, can u guys also go and help me find out what the node affinity does in PV because i tried it and it literally worked so idk some magic
+@mathi & ana - pls help me check through the py files and all to ensure that it matches (e.g. X_train_scaled should be saved to X_train_scaled.csv I GOT SO MAD I CLDNT DEBUG THIS AND IT WAS BCOS OF ONE STUPID MISTAKE) For u guys model inf as well, can u guys also go and help me find out what the node affinity does in PV because i tried it and it literally worked so idk some magic

-\n note from chelyn - im sorry i couldn't give u guys more stuff! please lmk what i need to do for the slides and ill start it as soon as i wake up TvT
+note from chelyn - im sorry i couldn't give u guys more stuff! please lmk what i need to do for the slides and ill start it as soon as i wake up TvT